EMPLOYMENT AND CAREER SUPPORT

 Families and individuals across the Valley struggle to keep up with rising living costs.
 It is often the case that the loss of a job, a medical crisis, or another unexpected financial burden can put these households at risk of homelessness and financial ruin.

-A New Leaf’s Financial Empowerment services help households find financial stability, get ahead in the workforce, and ultimately start a business and pursue their dreams.
+A New Leaf’s Financial Empowerment services can help households achieve financial stability, get ahead in the workforce, or even start a business and pursue their dreams.

 1 in 4

 Assets to Opportunity

 The Assets to Opportunity (ATO) program offers 8:1 matched savings for education, 3:1 matched savings for small business, and financial literacy workshops.

 Financial Wellness offers financial literacy classes and resources at no cost.
 Resources include personal finance classes, homeownership education, access to lending circles, and more.